 24. Do you think that the impact assessment has identified and considered the key costs and benefits of policy intervention?

+We believe most of the key issues have been covered in the Impact Assessment.

 25. Do you think that the distribution of impacts is fairly represented, with impacted groups correctly identified?
 Outlined in table 5 of the IA.

-Members views
+Members views sought

 26. We invite respondents' views on whether the proposals for energy system governance reform may have a different impact on people who have a protected characteristic (age, disability, gender re-assignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex (gender) or sexual orientation), in different ways from people who don't have that characteristic.

+No comment intended, member views welcome.